erenterzioglu/Macro-Keyboard/README.md

 ## Requirements
 ### Hardware

-* Arduino leonardo or and alternative microcontroller that have internal usb support
+* Arduino leonardo or an alternative microcontroller that have internal usb support
 * Keypad
 * Jumper wires male-male